Israeli settlements amount to war crime - U.N. rights expert | Law-Order

 "I submit to you that this finding compels the international community ... to make it clear to Israel that its illegal occupation, and its defiance of international law and international opinion, can and will no longer be cost-free," Lynk told the Geneva rights forum.
 Many countries consider the settlements a breach of international law.
 Israel disputes this and cites Biblical and historical connections to the land, as well as security needs.

+Israel's mission to the U.N. in Geneva, in a statement to Reuters, rejected Lynk's report as "the latest one-sided and biased report against Israel" and accused him of turning a blind eye to violations committed by the Palestinian Authority and Gaza rulers Hamas.
+DEMOLITION

+Lynk said Israel's demolition of Bedouin tent dwellings in a village in the West Bank on Wednesday left residents without food or water in the heat of the Jordan Valley, calling it "both unlawful and heartless".
+"Progressive seizure of Palestinian lands together with the protection of the settlements is a further consolidation of Israel's de facto annexation of the West Bank," he said.

-In a separate statement, Lynk said Israeli settlements were “the engine of Israel’s 54-year-old occupation”.
-There are now close to 300 settlements in East Jerusalem and the West Bank, with more than 680,000 Israeli settlers, he said.
-The United States, Israel's closest ally which has observer status at the council, was not on the speakers' list for the debate.
+There are nearly 300 settlements in East Jerusalem and the West Bank, with more than 680,000 Israeli settlers, Lynk said.
+The United States, Israel's closest ally which has observer status at the council, did not speak at the council which it accuses of having an anti-Israel bias.

-Lotte Knudsen, the European Union's ambassador to the United Nations in Geneva, said the settlements were illegal under international law, echoing the position of most countries.
+Lotte Knudsen, the European Union's ambassador to the United Nations in Geneva, said the settlements were illegal under international law.
 "Such actions as forced transfers, evictions, demolitions, and confiscation of homes will only escalate an already tense environment."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)